OPERA of ENTROPY | MTTW 2016

 OPERA of ENTROPY

-Postdramatic music theater by Jorge Sánchez-Chiong and Thomas J. Jelinek
+Postdramatic music theatre by Jorge Sánchez-Chiong and Thomas J. Jelinek

-A co-production of NOMAD.theater and MUSIKTHEATERTAGE WIEN, in cooperation with mediaOpera, Tanzquartier Wien and ZENTRALWERK Dresden.
+A co-production of NOMAD.theatre and MUSIKTHEATERTAGE WIEN, in cooperation with mediaOpera, Tanzquartier Wien and ZENTRALWERK Dresden.

-A post-dramatic musical theater of negotiation of our present against the world crisis scenario of disintegration, along the narrative lines of authentic characters.
+A post-dramatic music theatre of negotiating our present against the world crisis scenario of disintegration, along the narrative lines of authentic characters.

-We write history every day, each of us creates reality.
+We make history every day, each of us creates reality.
 Every minute.

-Every second entropy increases.
+Entropy increases every second.
 Disorder, discontinuity, disinformation, dissolution and disintegration create concrete entropic phenomena.
-Destabilization of Europe, of the social fabric, corruption, climate change, suicide bombers, war create depression, ADHD in young people, disorientation, burnout, weakness in decision making.
+Destabilisation of Europe, the social fabric, corruption, climate change, suicide bombers, war create depression, ADHD in young people, disorientation, burnout, weakness in decision-making.
 People are becoming increasingly involved, but just as many are taking refuge in repression and the fun society.

 In an interactive installation that creates a communicative and musical resonance space through the active presence of the audience, a fractal of our present is created.
 A contemporary opera.